ohadwestler/cv-builder/README.md

 Our CV builder helps you to create a personalized CV that highlights your skills, experience, and achievements.
 Our professional tips, templates, and example content will make your CV stand out for all the right reasons.

+Additionally, this application is powered by AI technology using OpenAI's Chat GPT API, providing intelligent suggestions and guidance to help you build your CV.

 ## Live Site

 The application is deployed on Netlify and can be accessed at [https://cv-builder-project-ohad.netlify.app/](https://cv-builder-project-ohad.netlify.app/)